 During the lifetimes of the married persons, the terms of the contract of deposit may be changed as provided in Section 5303 to eliminate or to add rights of survivorship.
-If there is a survivorship right in the surviving spouse at the time of the other spouse's death, the surviving spouse takes the share of the deceased spouse by right of survivorship.
+If there is a survivorship right in the surviving spouse at the time of the other spouse's death, the surviving spouse takes the share of the deceased spouse in the joint account by right of survivorship.
 See subdivision (c) of Section 5305.
-If there is no survivorship right in the surviving spouse at the time of the other spouse's death and the account consists of community property, the will of the deceased spouse may dispose of the deceased spouse's share of the account.
+If there is no survivorship right in the surviving spouse at the time of the other spouse's death and the joint account consists of community property, the will of the deceased spouse may dispose of the deceased spouse's share of the account.
+But see Section 5307 (account expressly described in account agreement as a "community property" account is governed by law governing community property generally).

-If a spouse has the unilateral right to withdraw funds from the account, that spouse may terminate all rights of survivorship by withdrawing the funds from the account and depositing them in another account that does not give the spouses rights of survivorship.
+If a spouse has the unilateral right to withdraw funds from the joint account, that spouse may terminate all rights of survivorship by withdrawing the funds from the account and depositing them in another account that does not give the spouses rights of survivorship.
 Either spouse could then dispose of his or her share of the funds in the new account by will.
-One spouse may not, however, deprive the other spouse of community property rights by unilateral action with respect to funds in a multiple-party account created with community property funds.
-For example, if a spouse withdraws community property funds from a multiple-party account and deposits the funds withdrawn in an account in his or her name, this does not change the community property interest of the other spouse in the funds so deposited.
+One spouse may not, however, deprive the other spouse of community property rights by unilateral action with respect to funds in a joint account created with community property funds.
+For example, if a spouse withdraws community property funds from a joint account and deposits the funds withdrawn in an account in his or her name. this does not change the community property interest of the other spouse in the funds so deposited.
 See subdivision (d).
+See also Section 5307 (account expressly described in account agreement as a "community property" account is governed by law governing community property generally).